-Immerse yourself in island life - eat, drink & be merry!BOOK NOW
+Immerse yourself in island life - eat, drink & be merry!SOLD OUT

 No other tour of Terceira will be quite like this.
 We choose this week because the tourists are gone, but the water is still warm and it's grape harvesting time!
 We'll explore the island, swim, eat, climb inside a volacano, pick grapes and celebrate and experience a traditonal bull run - the local way!